wp-plugins/asgard/readme.txt

 * Send file hashes and detect popular web-shells: c99, rst, r57 and many more blackhat tools.
 * Send unknown files and our CloudAPI detects hacked files and encrypted backdoors.

+We use Machine Learning algorithms for detect suspicious and malicious code.
+Use at your own risk ;)

 == Installation ==